abpuccini/maternal-mortality-project/README.md

 **Linear Regression**

 - For the linear regression model we collected publicly available mortality data from the CDC Wonder site, selecting for ICD codes A34 (Obstetrical tetanus) and O00 to O99 (Chapter XV Pregnancy, childbirth, and the puerperium), which captures maternal deaths owing to obstetrical tetanus, maternal deaths up to 42 days after delivery, and late maternal deaths (up to a year following the termination of a pregnancy).

 - In the heatmap below, we can see strong positive correlations (likely to indicate higher MMR) for Black or African American women, and negative correlations (likely to indicate lower MMR) for White women.

 ![Heat Map](/static/img/heatmap_mmr_strat_by_race.png)

-    -We fit a linear regression model and experimented with feature selection after running RFE to identify insignificant variables.
+- We fit a linear regression model and experimented with feature selection after running `RFE` to identify insignificant variables.
 However, removing the insignificant variables did not improve the R2 value for any of the linear regression models.

-    -We experimented with scaling our data using Standard Scaler, best for outliers, and fit our model again, but the resulting R2 score was slightly lower: 0.586.
+- We experimented with scaling our data using `Standard Scaler`, best for outliers, and fit our model again, but the resulting R2 score was slightly lower: 0.586.

-    -Our highest scoring Linear Regression model with the data stratified by race was with non-scaled data, using each of our race and hispanic origin categories, and population data, stratified by race.
+- Our highest scoring Linear Regression model with the data stratified by race was with non-scaled data, using each of our race and hispanic origin categories, and population data, stratified by race.
 These are the resulting scores:
         -MSE: 364.27539582893286
         -R2 Testing: 0.5550222997732394
         -R2 Training: 0.587634628814633